General Electric Passport: Development

-The testing of the engineering cores began in 2010, with a second core set to be ready in 2011.
+Testing of the engine core began in 2010.

 On May 16, 2011, the TechX was renamed the Passport.

-In 2011 began rig testing of components including combustor and high-pressure turbines.
+In 2011, rig testing started for components such as the combustor and high-pressure turbine.

-In 2012, to ensure containment by its shroud, a blade was blown off the fan.
+In 2012, a fan blade-off test was done to confirm whether the fan case could stop blade parts from passing through the case and causing further damage.

-By 2013, multiple complete engines builds commenced testing on GE's Peebles, Ohio, outdoor stands.
+By 2013, testing of engines had started at the GE outdoor testing site at Peebles, Ohio.

-Bird ingestion and endurance were tested through 2014.
+In 2014 bird ingestion and endurance tests were done.

-In 2015, the Passport first flew aboard GE's Boeing 747-100 flying testbed out of Victorville, California, as ice, water ingestion and altitude up to FL510 were tested in a U.S. facility in Tennessee.
+In 2015, the Passport first flew installed on the GE Boeing 747-100 flying testbed based at Victorville, California.
+Icing and water ingestion tests up to simulated altitudes of 51,000 feet were done at the U.S. facility in Tennessee.

 In April 2016, it was FAA Certified after 3,380 hours and 3,385 cycles of testing.

 The Global 7000 made its maiden flight with it on November 4, 2016.

 It flew 100 hours on the Boeing 747 before logging more than 900 hours aboard the Global 7000 prototypes.

 By May 2017, the engines had completed 3,100h in ground and flight test.

 On 15 August 2017, the Global 7000 second prototype's right engine suffered an in-flight flameout at FL410, after “high vibration and high inter-turbine temperature readings”; subsequently, the airplane returned to Wichita Airport (290 km away) for a single engine landing.

 It was traced to a mis-assembled part and a fleet-wide inspection revealed it was a one-off error.

 In autumn 2017, GE was building the flight test engines for Bombardier while preparing for early manufacturing.

 By service entry in 2018, 4,000 hours and 8,000 cycles of testing should be completed.

-In 2021, General Electric tendered Passport to the USAF to be assessed in a contest between Rolls-Royce and Pratt & Whitney to reengine the B-52H Stratofortress.
+In 2021, General Electric tendered Passport to the USAF to be assessed in a contest against Rolls-Royce and Pratt & Whitney to reengine the B-52H Stratofortress.
 The contract was awarded to Rolls-Royce.